 A. RIDER ELIGIBILITY AND CLASSIFICATION

-- Amateur Program: Pro licensed riders who did NOT qualify for the Main Event in an AMA Supercross in 2020 or 2021 may enter the Open “A” and/or the 250 Futures class.
-Pro licensed riders who DID qualify for the Main Event in an AMA Supercross in 2020 or 2021 are NOT eligible to participate in the program in any class.
+- Amateur Program: Pro licensed riders who did NOT qualify for the Main Event in an AMA Supercross in 2022 or 2023 may enter the Open “A” and/or the 250 A class.
+Pro licensed riders who DID qualify for the Main Event in an AMA Supercross in 2022 or 2023 are NOT eligible to participate in the program in any class.

 - Riders who have ever been classified as a Pro, Pro-Am or “A” rider in a non-youth class, are not eligible for any “B”, “C” or “B/C” division, unless reclassified by AMA.